gibbok/notes-graphql/README.md

 GraphQL queries look the same for both single items or lists of items; however, we know which one to expect based on what is indicated in the schema.

+GraphQL is typically served over HTTP via a single endpoint which expresses the full set of capabilities of the service.
+This is in contrast to REST APIs which expose a suite of URLs each of which expose a single resource.

 ### Advantage